 The final thing to keep in mind is that Yale University is so selective, that even if you’re a competitive applicant there, it makes sense to apply to similar schools as well, like Harvard University, Princeton University, and Columbia University.

-Good luck!
-And remember, if you need advice on any of this—how to understand your GPA, when to take the SAT or ACT, what extracurricular activities to do, how to spend your summers, or what on earth to write all those essays about—you know where to find us!
+Best of luck!
+And remember, if you need advice on any of this—how to better understand your GPA, when to take the SAT or ACT, what extracurricular activities to do, how to spend your summers, or what to write all of your college essays about—please contact us to speak to one of our admissions consultants!

 Contact us to learn more about our admissions consulting services.